YicongHong/Thinking-VLN/README.md

 Feels like mixture-of-experts, modular networks, disentangled representations ... and multi-head attention! :joy: "*Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions... individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences*" --- [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

 Hmm...
-[Recurrent-VLN-BERT](https://arxiv.org/abs/2011.13922) doesn't separate the scene features and the directional encoding, but it has multi-head attention. :smirk:
+[Recurrent-VLN-BERT](https://arxiv.org/abs/2011.13922) doesn't separate the scene features and the directional encoding, but it has multi-head attention. :smirk: Although

 <p align="center"><img src="figures/language-attention-bert.png" width=50%></p>
 <p align="center">Fig. Language self-attention weights of some selected heads in Recurrent-VLN-BERT.</p>